nateraluis/luisnatera.com/_drafts/2024-02-01-automation.md

     return mastodon.favourites()
 ```

-Used a helper function to clean the HTML tags from the texts, and write the contents from the Mastodon post with their links into the GitHub Issue with the bellow function:
+Once that I had the favourited posts, I use a helper function to clean the HTML tags from the texts, and write the contents from the Mastodon post with their links into the GitHub Issue with the bellow functions:

 ```python
 import datetime